 - If a breeder routinely sends puppies’ home at six weeks, keep looking.

-- You want to look for a breeder who has lots of interaction with their puppies and socializes their litter with as many things and people as possible.
+- You want a breeder who has lots of interaction with their puppies and socializes their litter with as many things and people as possible.

 - The more a breeder does with their puppies during the first eight weeks, the better start your puppy will have.

 8. What Do the Puppies Come With?
 (Vaccinations, Microchipped, Tattooed, etc.)

 - Reputable dog breeders send their puppies to their new homes as healthy as possible.
 Some breeder’s microchip or tattoo their puppies for identification purposes.